girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Introduction to Pytorch/README.md

 * Dynamic Graphs
 * More intuitive than TF (Personal View)
 ---
+## Terminologies
+###  PyTorch NumPy <br />
+A PyTorch tensor is identical to a NumPy array.
+A tensor is an n-dimensional array and with respect to PyTorch, it provides many functions to operate on these tensors.

+PyTorch tensors usually utilize GPUs to accelerate their numeric computations.
+These tensors which are created in PyTorch can be used to fit a two-layer network to random data.
+The user can manually implement the forward and backward passes through the network.

+### Variables and Autograd <br />
+When using autograd, the forward pass of your network will define a computational graph − nodes in the graph will be Tensors, and edges will be functions that produce output Tensors from input Tensors.

+PyTorch Tensors can be created as variable objects where a variable represents a node in computational graph.

+### Dynamic Graphs <br />
+Static graphs are nice because user can optimize the graph up front.
+If programmers are re-using same graph over and over, then this potentially costly up-front optimization can be maintained as the same graph is rerun over and over.

+The major difference between them is that Tensor Flow’s computational graphs are static and PyTorch uses dynamic computational graphs.

+### Optim Package <br />
+The optim package in PyTorch abstracts the idea of an optimization algorithm which is implemented in many ways and provides illustrations of commonly used optimization algorithms.
+This can be called within the import statement.

+###  Multiprocessing  <br />

+Multiprocessing supports the same operations, so that all tensors work on multiple processors.
+The queue will have their data moved into shared memory and will only send a handle to another process.

+---
 ## Tensors
 Tensors are similar to numpy’s ndarrays, with the addition being that Tensors can also be used on a GPU to accelerate computing.
 Tensors are multi dimensional Matrices.